James J. Lyons

 James J. Lyons (February 12, 1890 – January 7, 1966) was an American Democratic Party politician, who served as Borough President of the Bronx from 1934–1962.

 Early life

-James Lyons was born in Manhattan's old Ninth Ward.
+James Lyons was born in Manhattan's old Ninth Ward, in the Ukrainian Village neighborhood.
 His father was in the produce business and the family decided to move to the Bronx when Lyons was 3.
 He once reminisced in an interview that he used to drive a pony and a cart under High Bridge and sell fruit to the locals.
 When he graduated from Public School 11 at age 13, he went to go work as an office boy in the office of the Surpass Leather Company.
 He would later regret not staying in school and graduating from High School.
 He eventually moved his way up in the ranks of the company and became a Salesman.
 Lyons told his men that with the right approach, anything could be sold to anyone.
 To drive his point home, in his career he sold enough leather to cover four million pairs of women's feet.